 - couple pinches of salt

-- 8- ounces dark chocolate broken in pieces
+- 8 ounces dairy-free chocolate or dairy-free chocolate chips broken in pieces

 - 4 tablespoons coconut oil melted